mertio/beat-generating-tutorial/README.md

 ## System Requirements

-A computer that has at least 8 GB of RAM.
+- A computer that has at least 8 GB of RAM.

-## For Windows
+- 2 GB of hard disk space

 ### Preparing The Music